Container Growing

 (A little embarrassed to be caught buying this …)

 Why add peat moss?
 Because our gurus told us to.
-Probably Coconut Coir fiber would be a good replacement for future projects!
+Probably Omitting the peat would be fine.
+That’s what we did when we mixed the medium for our second set of half barrels.

 We took a half wine cask, which holds about 27 gallons of material, and drilled a bunch of (8-10) holes in the bottom with a one inch auger.